sogeuni/contents/abs/commands/text-processing-commands.md

 # Deletes all digits from the file "filename".
 ```

 The --squeeze-repeats (or -s) option deletes all but the first instance of a string of consecutive characters.
-This option is useful for removing excess [[special-characters#^WHITESPACEREF|whitespace]].
+This option is useful for removing excess [[special-characters#Whitespace|whitespace]].

 ```bash
 bash$ echo "XXXXX" | tr --squeeze-repeats 'X'